-So the first time in 11 years, fishermen are restricted to fishing inside the Naknek River Special Harvest Area, rather than the entire Naknek-Kvichak District.
+So for the first time in 11 years, fishermen are restricted to fishing inside the Naknek River Special Harvest Area rather than the entire Naknek-Kvichak District.
 That entails over 100 drift boats in a confined space, competing for sockeye.
 From the shore, it looks like chaos.
 Hundreds of spectators turned out this weekend to watch in-river fishery’s first opener.

 Bumper Metcalf was among the Naknek residents watching from the beach.

 He described the scene as “Just corks and buoys flying, and they’re right here at the edge of the water.
 These shallow boats are right here holding their set.
 You could light that guy's cigarette right there on the bow if you had to.”

 For fishermen, this is a headache, but for people like Metcalf, it means a great show.
 He said, “I was so excited when I heard the announcement.
 I woke my cousin up [with] ‘They’re gonna fish in the river.”

 The “line”, which is the edge of the district where fishermen are allowed to fish is usually far from shore.
 But when the special harvest area is activated it is only a few feet from the beach.

 Latisha Wilkinson said coming out to watch boats battle for salmon has made her summer.